-• default (Any) - if a key parameter is not found, then return this value instead.
+- key (GetKeysType) The name of the subsample(s) to retrieve - default (Any) if a key parameter is not found, then return this value instead.
 By default, None.

-Returns Sample accessor class given by name $k \in y$ which can be used to access subsample data.
+Returns Sample accessor class given by name key which can be used to access subsample data.